daemonloop/soldier-ai/README.md

 # AI Soldier X Bot

-An autonomous Python bot that generates and posts fictional cyber-war battlefield updates from the year 2045.
-Each tweet is written in the voice of an AI soldier, blending dystopian military realism with futuristic technology and emotion.
+An autonomous Python bot that generates and posts fictional but emotionally grounded war dispatches.
+Each tweet reads like a somber, realistic account from a soldier on the front lines—raw, human, and haunting.

 Powered by OpenAI’s ChatGPT and the X (formerly Twitter) API via Tweepy.